AdrianRasoOnGit/langstats/README.md

   A bag of words is a standard NLP object that tallies the frequency of tokens in a text.
 This function returns a `data.frame` with each token, its absolute count, and its relative proportion.

+Since `langstats v0.2.0`, the package comes with an internal function that forces an unified treatment of inputs.
+That function is named, quite in a straightforward way, `input_handling()`.
+This is of no real use for the user, as it is pretty internal, but out of transparency I mention it here.

+- **Input handling** (`input_handling(input)`): Given a text or a data frame, it detects or calculates frequencies from tokens and also probability values.
+These are relevant data for the functions of the package and are obtained and stored in a universal manner, so errors and implementations are swifter and safer.
+It returns a list, which is way faster than a data frame to manipulate.
+The readability that we lose with the list is trivial, since that list will be of internal use and the user will always have at hand a data frame output to assess the data and results.

   Besides, the package comes with some example data to try the features of this resource.
 Remember to type `data(“name_of_the_data_here”)`